StanfordLegion/Legion-SNAP/README.md

-* The Legion style of this implementation is designed to illustrate how code should be generated from a higher-level compiler or written by a domain specific library, with good application-specific abstractions and multiple different task variants for each logical task.
+* The Legion style of this implementation is designed to illustrate how code should be generated from a higher-level compiler or written for  a domain specific library, with good application-specific abstractions and multiple different task variants for each logical task.
 This allows the application to specialize itself for different target architectures.
 The downside is that the code can appear to be